mobile marketing strategy

 II.
 Competitors’ Brand Communication Analysis

-At this stage, you have to look to identify your direct competitors and analyze their brands by answering the same questions from above, just as you did for your own brand.
+At this stage, you must identify your direct competitors and analyze their brands by answering the same questions from above, just as you did for your own brand.

 III.
 Marketing Strategy